Cambridge-Hands-On-Science/Experiments/Experiments/Biology/Potato Game.md

 ## Equipment Needed
 - Fake Potatoes
 - Fake Money
-- Weather Spinner Printout (or a four-sided dice)
+- Spinner Printout (or a four-sided dice)
 - Dice
 - Pathogen and immunity cards
-- Coffee beans, rice, kitchen scales (to be found), and 4 lidded Tupperware.
+- Pictures of diseases and pests

 <br/>